daronphang/coding_resources/networking/authentication_tokens.md

 - Cannot be used by web workers.
 - Any JS code can access local storage and has no data protection whatsoever (huge security issue and vulnerable to XSS attacks).

-Always store JWT inside httpOnly cookie (special cookie that's only sent in HTTP requests to server) and never accessible.
+Always store JWT inside httpOnly cookie (special cookie that's only sent in HTTP requests to server) and never accessible but still vulnerable to CSRF attacks.

 ## Session vs JWT:
 - JWT scales better as tokens are stored on client-side while session uses server memory/database which requires additional querying.